Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

     ![Module documentation - Search results](../../Assets/Screenshots/Core1Platform/UsingDocumentation/ModulePageSearchResult.png "[Module documentation - Search results]")

-2. Check the list and select the topic in which you want to find the required information.
+2. Check the list and select the topic or section in which you want to find the required information.

     > [Info] If you want to clear the search, click the ![Clear](../../Assets/Icons/Cross02.png "[Clear]") icon on the right side of the search field.